learnk8s/learnk8s.io/src/microsAuthentication/content.md

 You will now deploy two services:

-1. You will refer to these services as the API service (API) and the data store.
+1. You will refer to these services as the API service and the data store.
 1. They are written in the Go programming language, and they communicate via HTTP.
 1. Each service runs in its namespaces and use dedicated Service Accounts.
 1. The data store replies to requests successfully only when the caller has a valid identity, else it rejects the request with an error.